intel-analytics/BigDL-2.x/docs/readthedocs/Orca/Overview/orca-context.md

 Users can make extra configurations when using the functionalities of Project Orca via `OrcaContext`.

-* `OrcaContext.log_output`: Setting log_output to be True is recommended for users with jupyter notebook to print all the program output in the notebook.
-This should be called before `init_orca_context`.
+* `OrcaContext.log_output`: Default to be False.
+Setting it to True is recommended when running Jupyter notebook (this will display all the program output in the notebook.
+Make sure you set it before `init_orca_context`.
-* `OrcaContext.serialize_data_creator`: Setting serialize_data_creator to be True would add a file lock when initializing data for distributed training.
+* `OrcaContext.serialize_data_creator`: Default to be False.
+Setting it to True would add a file lock when initializing data for distributed training.
 This may be useful if you run multiple workers on a single node and they download data to the same destination.
-* `OrcaContext.pandas_read_backend`: Setting pandas_read_backend for the backend to read data.
+* `OrcaContext.pandas_read_backend`: Setting it to the backend to be used for reading data as Panda DataFrame.
 See [here](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/readthedocs/Orca/Overview/data-parallel-processing.md#31-data-parallel-pandas) for more details.

 ---
 ### **5. Termination**